-Applying for VA disability benefits can be an important part of successful transition from military service.
+Applying for Department of Veterans Affairs (VA) disability benefits can be an important part of a successful transition from military service to civilian life.

 The VA may determine that you have a disability caused by or made worse due to your active military service.
 If you sustained an injury or developed an illness because of your active military service, then you may have one or more disabilities that are considered service-connected by the VA.